Have an account? Please log in.

 There’s another advantage as well.
 A calm investor is much less likely to react in haste and make sudden decisions that could prove to be damaging in the long run.

 Are you more comfortable taking risks now than you were when you began investing?
 Are you more willing to remain invested when the market takes a turn for the worse?
 Do you have examples of stocks you own now that you would not have bought earlier in your investing career?
+Share your experience with us in the comments.

 All of our articles are available for republishing as long as you provide a link back to the original article.